seveas/python-hpilo/docs/cli.rst

 command-line.
 These can reference arbitrary configuration variables using :attr:`key='$section.option'`

+You can also call multiple methds at once by separating them with a :data:`+`

 Some examples will make it clearer, so here are a few:

 Getting the status of the UID light::